XuanXuanxuannn/events_room_interface/README.md

 ## Current Status

-This repository is currently in the **early project stage**.
+This repository is currently in the **Sprint 2 prototype development stage**.
 At this stage, the main focus is on:

-- project planning
-- requirements clarification
+- technical baseline definition
+- local development setup
+- system architecture drafting
-- design direction
+- connection-mode screen design
-- demo development
+- early connection demo development
-- technical evaluation of hardware and software approaches
+- backend / API connection setup
+- HDMI fallback flow definition
+- internal testing of the early demo

 ## Team